mszinte/pRF_analysis/RetinoMaps/rest/README.md

 ```
 ## 6. Statistical analysis (contrast maps)

-For this part, we are using the Fisher-Z outputs that are masked by the MMP1 clusters (named hollow seed in the folders), thus excluding autocorrelation between nearby vertices.
+For this part, we are using the Fisher-z outputs that are masked by the MMP1 clusters (named hollow seed in the folders), thus excluding autocorrelation between nearby vertices.
 This is still a work in progress; the relevant scripts for now are:
 ```bash
 $ ./cifti_mask_hollow_seed_stats.sh
 ```